Beginner's Guide for WordPress / Start your WordPress Blog in minutes

 Getting Started with Your Product Catalog in WordPress

 The best way to create a product catalog in WordPress is by using WooCommerce.
-Don’t worry, you will not be using any of its shopping cart features.
+It is the best eCommerce plugin for WordPress and helps you create all types of online stores.

 If you don’t have a WordPress site setup, then see our guide on how to create an online store to quickly set up WordPress with WooCommerce.

-Creating Product Catalog in WordPress without Shopping Cart
+Method 1: Create a Product Catalog without a Shopping Cart

 By default, WooCommerce displays an add to cart or buy button next to all your products.
 This makes it difficult to create a product catalog without the shopping cart feature.